A-level: AAA including A in English (Literature, Language or Language and Literature).

 We will consider the level 3 QCF BTEC at Subsidiary Diploma level and above in combination with other qualifications.
 Please contact the Admissions Office for more information.

-35 overall (17 higher including 6 in Higher level History and 6 in Higher level English)
+35 overall (17 higher including 6 in Higher level English)

 Irish Leaving Certificate (higher Level)